yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 WIFI" above, this will not just work, since you no longer have a br0 device.
 You will have to add a bridge to one of your devices again, and create appropriate firewall rules, to make things work.
-There are currently no detailed instructions on how to set this up, so you etter know what you are doing...
+There are currently no detailed instructions on how to set this up, so you better know what you are doing...

 == OpenWrt as client / wireless bridge ==